marod424/cbh-take-home-project/Ticket_Breakdown.md

 ### Ticket 4: (BE) Facilities to generate report with custom Agent Ids

-**User Story**: As a Facility admin I would like to generate a report with custom Agent ids **Description**: Back-end work to allow Facilities to save their own custom ids for each Agent.
+**User Story**: As a Facility admin I would like to generate a report with custom Agent ids
+**Description**: Update existing functions to allow Facilities to save their own custom ids for each Agent.
 **Acceptance Criteria**:
-  - Look up if agent custom id exists in `customAgentIdFacilityMap` by facility id
+  - Create or reuse a function look up, by agent id, if an agent custom id exists in `facilityCustomAgentIdMap` for a given facility id
+    - This should be the same lookup as done by the work in *Ticket 2* (could break out into 5th ticket if team decides it's worth working on in parallel)
-  - Update `getShiftsByFacility` function to include agent custom id (if exists)
+  - Update `getShiftsByFacility` function to include agent custom id (if exists; use new lookup)
-  - Update `generateReport` function to use agent custom id (if exists)
+  - Update `generateReport` function to use agent custom id (if exists; use new lookup)

-**LOE Estimate**: small (~1 hr)
+**LOE Estimate**: small (~3 hrs)

 ***